 Our accounting clients can have access to the accounting system and initiate a rollover request from their retails fund.
 Alternatively, we can assist with a fee of $200.

 You can also send funds as a roll over from your SMSF back to a retail fund.
 Similar to the process noted above, our accounting clients can have access to the accounting system and initiate a rollover request as a transferring Fund.
 Alternatively, we can assist with a fee of $200.

 If your Fund has a Macquarie bank account, cheques can be deposited at any NAB branch.
 For other banks – deposit the cheque at the branch.

 Retail superannuation funds may be reluctant to roll your money out of their Funds.
 Although the money is legally yours, some Funds make it extremely difficult for you to access it.
 This is because it earns them a commission; a commission they lose if they roll it over to your SMSF.
-So don’t be put off if they make you jump through hoops!!
+So don’t be put off if they make the process difficult.

 Moreover, it’s no coincidence that you won’t find a single Retail Super Fund that will transfer your money to your SMSF bank account electronically.
 This is another way of deterring you from moving your money.

 If you find it hard to believe that a retail superannuation fund would act in this way, phone any one of them and they’ll confirm it.
 Putting money into a retail superannuation fund is easy, but taking it out is a very different story – that’s why smart investors insist on controlling their own superannuation funds.

 From what you’ve read above, you won’t be surprised to learn that the rollover process can take a few weeks, but, in the long run, it’s well worth it!